 What’s worse?
 Sugar.
 Two teaspoons of sugar, three or four times a day, is almost a full day’s worth of carbohydrates on a strict keto diet.
 If you plan on eating anything else during the day, you’re already in carb jail.

-We probably don’t even have to take the next step, but we will.
-Forget about stopping by your local coffee shop for a grande caramel macchiato (35 carbs), frappuccino (50 carbs), or pumpkin spice latte (52 carbs).
+And of course, forget about stopping by the coffee shop for a grande caramel macchiato (35 carbs), frappuccino (50 carbs), or pumpkin spice latte (52 carbs).

 Before you get too depressed, though, there’s some good news.
-There’s a lot you can add to coffee that will let you stay on your low-carb diet – without having to endure weeks and weeks of drinking it black.
+There’s a lot you can add to coffee that will let you stay on your low-carb diet.

 Low-Carb Coffee: Keto-Friendly Ingredients